 CMS does note some circumstances where visitation should be avoided due to a high risk of COVID-19 transmission (note: compassionate care visits should be permitted with appropriate PPE).
 This includes situations where there are:

-- Unvaccinated residents, if the care setting’s COVID-19 county positivity rate is >10% and <70% of residents in the facility are fully vaccinated.
+- Unvaccinated residents, if the care setting’s COVID-19 county positivity rate is more than 10%, and less than 70% of residents in the facility are fully vaccinated.

-- Residents with confirmed COVID-19 infection, whether vaccinated or unvaccinated until they have met the 2 criteria to discontinue Transmission-Based Precautions.
+- Residents with confirmed COVID-19 infection, whether vaccinated or unvaccinated until they have met the two criteria to discontinue Transmission-Based Precautions.

 - Residents in quarantine, whether vaccinated or unvaccinated, until they have met criteria for release from quarantine.